butchhoward/halite_bot/README.md

 I got a bot built, packaged, and sumbitted using the default C++ starter kit.
 There were a few things I had to modify to get it going.
 The intial starter kit appeared to be very Windows-y, Visual Studio 2017 focused.

 The local-runner for halite is not well documented.
+There seems to be plenty of help in the [Halite Forums](https://forums.halite.io).
 I decided to settle on the convention that it will be one directory level up from the current folder.

+# Lessons

+* You must send something to send_moves() every turn (or at least with in every 2-second period) even if it is an empty list of moves else the game will timeout.

+* Ship IDs are stable across turns.

+* C++ 11 has lambdas.

 # Scripts